terrier-org/terrier-core/doc/quickstart_experiments.md

 ### Desktop Terrier

-A sample desktop search application (built using the Swing UI technology), is packaged separately, but can be automatically installed and used from Terrier using the following command: `bin/terrier -Dterrier.mvn.coords=org.terrier:terrier-desktop:5.0 desktop`.
-Its source is available [separately from Github](https://github.com/terrier-org/terrier-desktop).
+A sample desktop search application (built using the Swing UI technology) is packaged separately, but can be automatically installed and used from Terrier using the following command:

+	bin/terrier -Dterrier.mvn.coords=org.terrier:terrier-desktop:5.0 desktop

+The desktop search application's source is available [separately from Github](https://github.com/terrier-org/terrier-desktop).

 Tutorial: How to use the Batch (TREC) Terrier
 ---------------------------------------------